EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F02 - 24/7 availability

-"As a E-SOH data consumer,I want the service to be available 24/7 with minimal agreed downtime and maintenance slots.
+"As an consumer of european radar data,I want the service to be available 24/7 with minimal agreed downtime and maintenance slots.
 So, I can deliver the level of service required by my users."

 *Priority:*
 - primary